 - if you have allergies to medicines, foods, or other substances

-- if you have liver disease, stomach bleeding, high blood levels of an enzyme called transaminase, suicidal tendencies or have attempted suicide, or are debilitated
+- if you have liver disease, increased eye pressure or glaucoma, heart problems, stomach bleeding, high blood levels of an enzyme called transaminase, seizures, other mental or mood problems (eg, bipolar disorder), suicidal tendencies or have attempted suicide, or are debilitated

 - if you are taking a medicine that contains methylene blue

 Some MEDICINES MAY INTERACT with nefazodone.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

 - HIV protease inhibitors (eg, ritonavir), linezolid, MAOIs (eg, phenelzine), or tramadol because side effects of nefazodone, such as increased sedation, may be increased